-More about Early symptoms
+More about early symptoms of whooping cough

 Typical whooping cough, with nothing except choking attacks of coughing, vomiting or retching afterwards, and sometimes a whoop after a few seconds of breath-holding, usually takes about 2 weeks to develop.
 What happens in these first two weeks is quite important to know when one is trying to distinguish whooping cough from other possible causes of a choking cough.